llesoil/comptage-doigts/README.md

 ### Speech recognition model

+TODO: Develop some fancy model, to classify your speech into seven categories; (0, 1, 2, 3, 4, 5, nothing said or not a number).
+Or just train a new dictionary on a reduced vocabulary withi numbers.

 Input: A spoken number in a sound file (.wav format)

 Output: The prediction of the last number you said